‘Punjab, Sindh, Gujarat, Maratha

-When Gurudev Rabindranath Tagore composed India’s national anthem he preferred the name Utkala, instead of Orissa, the anglicised name of Odisha or Kalinga, an ancient kingdom from the times of Ashoka.
+When Gurudev Rabindranath Tagore composed India’s national anthem he preferred the name Utkala, instead of Orissa, the anglicized name of Odisha or Kalinga, an ancient kingdom from the times of Ashoka.
 An art connoisseur and an artist himself, Tagore’s choice indicates his appreciation for Odisha’s unique art and crafts for Utkala means ‘Utkrustha Kala’ or the ‘land of finest art and craft’.

 Odisha’s landscape is blessed with a diverse topography.
 While the Eastern Ghats dominates its interiors with its rolling hills along with the Chotanagpur Plateau, the east is a long stretch of coastal plain formed by the deposits of alluvial silt carried by the rivers from the mountains during flood.
 From east to west and north to south, each of the 30 districts of Odisha are a treasure house of art and craft, like the intricate silver filigree work of tarakashi art, the 5,000 years old Dhokra art of metal casting, terracotta wonders and delicate ikat weaving.

 25% of Odisha’s population, which is more than 10 million people are indigenous hill and forest tribes who live close to nature and have in part sustained 5000 years of Neolithic culture.
 In contrast, the coastal delta and river valleys have been a strong hold of Hinduism, the cult of Jagannath being the essence of Odia life.
-Prior to Jagannath Cult, the coastal plain was a major centre of Buddhism and Shaivism.
+Prior to Jagannath Cult, the coastal plain was a major center of Buddhism and Shaivism.
 Jainism too had its presence under the patronage of Emperor Kharavela in 1st century BCE.

 Throughout history, Odisha has maintained a close cultural contact with Sri Lanka and Southeast Asia through trade.
 However, unlike Mughal India and Deccan, Islamic influence was limited and confined to Cuttack and its surrounding districts without political patronage.

-Being far away from India’s power centres, the art and craft practices of the region have retained much of its originality.
-With a vast repertoire of cultural resources and art and craft practices with many on the verge of extinction due to modernisation and pressure from the market economy, it was important for the state to have a central place, aesthetically built to showcase what can be aptly called as Odisha’s soul.
+Being far away from India’s power centers, the art and craft practices of the region have retained much of its originality.
+With a vast repertoire of cultural resources and art and craft practices with many on the verge of extinction due to modernization and pressure from the market economy, it was important for the state to have a central place, aesthetically built to showcase what can be aptly called as Odisha’s soul.
 This is how Kala Bhoomi, a sprawling museum of 13 acres, with built-in space of 8 galleries, a cafeteria, library, resource room, audio-visual auditorium, workshop areas and an impressive open air amphitheater was conceived and built.

-A brainchild of Shri Naveen Patnaik, honourable Chief Minister of Odisha, himself an art connoisseur, Kala Bhumi is a world-class facility built to showcase the craft diversity of the state.
+A brainchild of Shri Naveen Patnaik, honourable Chief Minister of Odisha, himself an art connoisseur, Kala Bhoomi is a world-class facility built to showcase the craft diversity of the state.
 The museum was inaugurated recently.
-From 1st June onwards, photography has been allowed (for personal use) with a fee of INR 50.
+From 1st June onward, photography has been allowed (for personal use) with a fee of INR 50.
 So, here is a visual journey of the crafts museum.Later, I shall write posts on each gallery elaborating on the specifics.